imrenagi/solarcity_challenge/README.md

 |   |-- index.html
 ```

+##API Docs

+This project RESTful API is documented [here](http://docs.solarcitychallenge.apiary.io/)

 ## Technology Stacks & Reasoning

 ### Backend

 * _Node.js + Express.js + ES6_.
 I used node.js because to develop a simple application, node.js is easier to be setup and to
 be deployed.
-Then I use ES6 to make the code become more object oriented language with its notion of class.
-In addition, I can also do dependency injection with ES6.
+Then I use ES6 so that it is easier to follow Object Oriented Paradigm (OOP) and to use dependency injection for this project.

 * _MySQL_.
 I use MySQL because for this application we only need to use structured data which has been defined before.
 The problem is if the number of data
 is getting bigger, the performance will be slowed down because query for aggregating the data will take more time to be executed.
 But,
-for this cas we can assume the data are enough to be handled by SQL database.
+for this case I assume that the data are not too huge so MySQL still fits the requirement.

 * _Mocha, SinonJS and ExpectJS_ as Node.js testing framwork, mocking framework and assertion library for javascript.